Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

   [official site](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project)
   and using [yomichan-import](https://github.com/FooSoft/yomichan-import)
   to get the latest jmdict version available.
+  This is because other sources could have older definitions, which usually means less accurate definitions.
 * [This](https://gist.github.com/Rudo2204/55f418885c2447ccbdc95b0511e20336)
   link has further template code, which creates markers for individual dictionaries.
   This has certain extended capabilities over my template code, such as removing the first line.